 Tom developed severe ME following a viral illness in January of 2014.
 A sophomore at Stanford, Tom was a 4.0 computer science student with a dream research elective and summer job offers at Facebook and Dropbox.

-Tracey suddenly became sick in 1989 at age 15 with a triple hit of a stomach virus, pneumonia and mononucleosis.
+Tracey suddenly became sick in 1989 at age 15 with a triple hit of a stomach virus, pneumonia, and mononucleosis.
 Though the infections cleared, she remained severely ill and housebound.
-She gradually improved over 5 years - while not completely healthy, she became functional enough to complete a college degree, work full time and get married.
+She gradually improved over 5 years - while not completely healthy, she became functional enough to complete a college degree, work full time, and get married.

 Then, viral infections and an adverse vaccine reaction set off a series of relapses over the next several years.
 She made drastic lifestyle changes to allow time to rest, and this was helpful to gain improved function.
 However, over a decade ago a progressive decline began, and she became completely disabled and no longer able to work.
 Her parents moved nearby so her mother (now retired) could take care of Tracey and her children while her husband is at work.
-At age 37 Tracey was diagnosed and treated for Non-Hodgkins Lymphoma (ME patients have an increased risk of cancer).
+At age 37 Tracey was diagnosed and treated for Non-Hodgkin's Lymphoma (ME patients have an increased risk of cancer).
 In all, Tracey has been sick with ME for over 30 years.
 She is mostly homebound, 80-90% bedridden and has difficulty with self-care.

-Frequently Asked Questions
+FAQs: Frequently Asked Questions

 What is chronic fatigue syndrome (CFS)?

-Is ME same as CFS?
+Is ME-ICC same as CFS or ME/CFS-SEID?

-Why is ME not getting attention?
+Why is ME not getting appropriate attention?

 Lack of Funding

 ME-ICC needs to be funded to at least $250 million annually to be on par with similar diseases (and not waste money funding studies which do not use ME-ICC for cohort selection).